splunk/scs-getting-started-app/README.md

 <img alt="SCS Identities Screenshot" src="./img/identities.png" width="400">

 The most fundamental concepts to understand for this sample app are the identities and their relationships:
-- **Principals** represent an actor that makes API requests against Splunk Cloud Services.
+- Principals represent an actor that makes API requests against Splunk Cloud Services.
-  - Users and service accounts are *kinds* of principals.
+  - Users, apps, and service accounts are kinds of principals.
-- **Tenants** represent a way to contain and isolate the resources provided by Splunk Cloud Services.
+- Tenants represent a way to contain and isolate the resources provided by Splunk Cloud Services.
   - Splunk Cloud Services is multi-tenant.
 There is no separate deployment per customer as with Splunk Enterprise.
   - API requests are all made in the context of a specific tenant.
-- Principals are allowed to make API requests against a tenant only if there exists a **membership**.
+- Principals are allowed to make API requests against a tenant only a membership exists.
   - The membership includes specific permissions granted to the principal within the tenant.
-- Apps are allowed to operate on behalf of users if there exists a **subscription** to the tenant.
+- Apps are allowed to operate on behalf of users with a subscription to the tenant.
-  - The subscription includes specific permissions granted to the app principal, within the tenant.
+  - The subscription includes specific permissions that are granted to the app principal within the tenant.
-- The subscription and membership provides **consent** between the app and principal.
+- The subscription and membership provide consent between the app and principal.

 ### Clone the repo